-The social system is maintained and administered by students through the Social Council, made up of 15 students elected by the student body.
+The social system is maintained and administered by students through the Social Council, made up of 15 students.
 The council's responsibility is to uphold the College's social system and to uphold the rights of each student during investigations and hearings.
 The council investigates allegations, conducts hearings when necessary, and may impose penalties up to and including expulsion.
 The full text of the Standards of Student Behavior is in the Student Handbook.